-We support the recommendation from the Ad Hoc Group on Medical Research to appropriate at least \$49 billion for the NIH's base program level, and an appropriation of \$5 billion for the Advanced Research Projects Agency for Health (ARPA-H) to supplement, rather than supplant, this core investment in NIH.
-This core NIH investment of \$49 billion would continue a trajectory of steady and predictable annual increases - allowing for meaningful growth above inflation in the base budget that would expand NIH's capacity to support promising science in all disciplines - and would ensure that the Innovation Account supplements the agency's base budget, as intended, through dedicated funding for specific programs.
+We support the recommendation from the Ad Hoc Group on Medical Research to appropriate at least \$51 billion for the NIH's base program level, with funding for the Advanced Research Projects Agency for Health (ARPA-H) to supplement, rather than supplant, this core investment in NIH.
+This \$51 billion core NIH investment would continue a trajectory of steady and predictable annual increases - allowing meaningful base budget growth above inflation that would expand NIH's capacity to support promising science in all disciplines - and would ensure that the Innovation Account supplements the agency's base budget, as intended, through dedicated funding for specific programs.